 Help for Contributors

-If you are new to the data portal, please checkout the basic help.
+If you are new to the archive, please checkout the homepage.

 This help assumes you are familiar with the terms scope, category, and area as they are used within the portal.
 The help also assume you are familiar with common file formats, data types, and spatial references used in geospatial applications.